softcover/softcover_book/chapters/getting_started.md

 $ gem install softcover
 ```

-\noindent This installs the `softcover` command-line interface (CLI) for creating new books, building ebooks, and publishing ebooks and other digital assets to the [Softcover website](http://www.softcover.io/).
-To build the full set of output formats, \softcover\ requires some external dependencies, which you will be prompted to install at the appropriate time (e.g., when you try to build a PDF, you'll be prompted to install \LaTeX).
+\noindent This installs the `softcover` command-line interface (CLI) for creating new books, building ebooks, and publishing ebooks and other digital assets to the [Softcover website](http://www.softcover.io/). *Note*: The `softcover` gem currently only works with OS X, but we're looking for people to help us adapt it to other OSes.
+Join the [Softcover Google Group](https://groups.google.com/forum/#!forum/softcover-publishing) to be part of that effort.

+To build the full set of output formats, \softcover\ requires some external dependencies, which you will be prompted to install at the appropriate time.
+For example, when you try to build a PDF, you'll be prompted to install \LaTeX.
+(That said, I recommend [starting to download LaTeX](http://latex-project.org/ftp.html) now, as the download is rather large.
+Type `which xelatex` at the command line to see if you already have \LaTeX\ installed.)
 These dependencies are also covered in the sections below, and Section~\ref{sec:all_dependencies} lists all the dependencies in one place in case you want to install them all at the same time.

 To see the commands supported by `softcover`, run `softcover help` at the command line, as shown in Listing~\ref{code:softcover_help}.